lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 When these values are required to be carried in an ASN.1 structure, they are wrapped as described in {{sec-composite-keys}} and {{sec-CompositeCiphertextValue}}.

-While ML-KEM has a single representation for each of Public key, private key, and ciphertext, the traditional component might allow multiple valid encodings; for example an elliptic curve public key, and therefore also ciphertext, might be validly encoded either compressed or uncompressed.
+While ML-KEM has a single fixed-size representation for each of public key, private key, and ciphertext, the traditional component might allow multiple valid encodings; for example an elliptic curve public key, and therefore also ciphertext, might be validly encoded as either compressed or uncompressed.
 Since a design goal of this specification is to treat the traditional component as a pre-existing black box, no requirements are imposed on a composite implementation as to what encodings should be accepted for the traditional component.
-For this reason, the size of the traditional component is left unspecified and all encoding and decoding routines are specified in terms of the fixed size of the ML-KEM component and assumes that "the rest" is the traditional component.
+For this reason, the size of the traditional component is left unspecified and all serialization and deserialization routines are specified in terms of the fixed size of the ML-KEM component and assumes that "the rest" is the traditional component.
 See further discussion of security implications in {{sec-hybrid-security}}.

 ### SerializePublicKey and DeserializePublicKey {#sec-serialize-deserialize}